FlavioFS/UFC-Subjects/SO/Labs/Lab2/README - INSTRUCTIONS.txt

 TO
 RUN
 -------------------------------------------------------------------
+1. Run the makefile: $ make

-1. Give permission to the file 'autotestq1.sh' to run as a program (Right click >> Properties >> Permissions >> Execute checkbox).
+2. Give permission to the file "autotestq1.sh" to run as a program (Right click >> "Properties" >> "Permissions" >> "Execute" checkbox).

-2. ./autotestq1.sh
+3. Run the shell script for automated test: $ ./autotestq1.sh